Horetsky/food-delivery/README.md

 ## Features
 The following functionality is implemented in this application:

+    1. Firebase Authentification
-    1. Add products to your cart
+    2. Add products to your cart
-    2. View available stores in your area
+    3. View available stores in your area
-    3. Place your order
+    4. Place your order
-    4. View your order history
+    5. View your order history